Dutch Oven Temperature Chart: No More Guessing How Many Coals!

 Never seen one in action?
 Check our our VIDEO to see how to use a charcoal chimney!
 Lighting charcoal briquettes is a breeze with our Rapidfire Charcoal Chimney Starter.

+The material your Dutch oven is made from makes a difference in heat requirements for cooking.
 Our Dutch oven charcoal chart is designed for use with a heavy cast iron Dutch oven vs an aluminum Dutch oven.
 What’s the difference?

 We discuss the differences between Stainless Steel Dutch Oven vs Cast Iron vs Aluminum in detail, so check out this post for more information.
 But, generally speaking: